niil87/Nik_OrbSlam/ORB_SLAM3/README.md

      }

 # 2. Prerequisites
-We have tested the library in **Ubuntu 16.04** and **18.04**, but it should be easy to compile in other platforms.
+The original git repository was tested using library in **Ubuntu 16.04** and **18.04**, but this specific git repository was tested only on **20.04**.
 A powerful computer (e.g. i7) will ensure real-time performance and provide more stable and accurate results.

 ## C++11 or C++0x Compiler
 We use the new thread and chrono functionalities of C++11.

+## All of the below packages are installed as part of runme.sh, please do not reinstall unless you follow steps from runme.sh.
+This file is located one level above.

 ## Pangolin
 We use [Pangolin](https://github.com/stevenlovegrove/Pangolin) for visualization and user interface.
-Dowload and install instructions can be found at: https://github.com/stevenlovegrove/Pangolin.

 ## OpenCV
 We use [OpenCV](http://opencv.org) to manipulate images and features.
-Dowload and install instructions can be found at: http://opencv.org. **Required at leat 3.0.
-Tested with OpenCV 3.2.0 and 4.4.0**.

 ## Eigen3
 Required by g2o (see below).
-Download and install instructions can be found at: http://eigen.tuxfamily.org. **Required at least 3.1.0**.

 ## DBoW2 and g2o (Included in Thirdparty folder)
 We use modified versions of the [DBoW2](https://github.com/dorian3d/DBoW2) library to perform place recognition and [g2o](https://github.com/RainerKuemmerle/g2o) library to perform non-linear optimizations.
 Both modified libraries (which are BSD) are included in the *Thirdparty* folder.

 ## Python
 Required to calculate the alignment of the trajectory with the ground truth. **Required Numpy module**.
+Only Python3.8 was tested.

 * (win) http://www.python.org/downloads/windows
 * (deb) `sudo apt install libpython2.7-dev`